RocketChat/docs-old/quick-start/deploying-rocket.chat/other-deployment-methods/manual-installation/rocket.chat-in-centos.md

 EOFash
 ```

-Open the Rocket.Chat service file just created (`/usr/lib/systemd/system/rocketchat.service`) using sudo and your favourite text editor, and change the ROOT\_URL environmental variable to reflect the URL you want to use for accessing the server (optionally change MONGO\_URL, MONGO\_OPLOG\_URL and PORT):
+Open the Rocket.Chat service file just created (`/usr/lib/systemd/system/rocketchat.service`) using sudo and your favorite text editor, and change the ROOT\_URL environmental variable to reflect the URL you want to use for accessing the server (optionally change MONGO\_URL, MONGO\_OPLOG\_URL and PORT):

 ```bash
 MONGO_URL=mongodb://localhost:27017/rocketchat?replicaSet=rs01